cconley717/cs6515-exam-study-tools/README.md

 # cs6515-exam-tools

 **note**: The setup guides below suggest the use of the pm2 module for process management.
-If you don't require process management, you can just use node to run the application natively without process management.
+If you don't require process management, you can just use node to run this Express application natively without process management.
+Process management is useful if you're deploying this Express application on a remote server.

 ## Ubuntu Linux setup guide
 sudo snap install node --classic --channel=20